 For example, my CCPC bought $1K of shares in Apple in 2011.
 Yeah, I wish!
 They are now worth $101K.
 That is a capital gain of $100K.
 I sell all of those shares and realize that gain.
 The capital gains inclusion rate is 50%.
 So, $50K is taxable (included) and $50K is tax-free (excluded).

 The included amount is taxed at the corporate rate of 50.17%.
 Some of that tax is refunded to the corporation via RDTOH when the corporation pays out enough ineligible dividends.
 Further, personal tax is then due on the ineligible dividend.

-The excluded amount build the capital dividend account (CDA)
+The excluded amount builds the capital dividend account (CDA)

 The excluded amount is added, dollar for dollar, to the CCPC’s capital dividend account.
 The capital dividend account (CDA) is a notional account.
 That means it just exists on paper for accounting purposes to keep track of whether a CCPC can pay a capital dividend or not.
 If there is a positive CDA balance (meaning there are accrued capital gains in excess of accrued capital losses), then the corporation can elect to dispense a capital dividend.
 There is no personal tax on a capital dividend.

 Movement of a $100K realized capital gain from a corporation into personal hands is illustrated in the diagram below.